sformel-usgs/obisindicators/README.md

     * set chunk's `eval` is false
     * then put markdown into the vignette to display the output image (or other html)
     * assets go in `vignettes` or in `man/figures` [[ref](https://github.com/r-lib/pkgdown/issues/280#issuecomment-287645977))

+#Don Waller conversation 1/12/23

+Don talked with Kyle Copas at COP15.
+He has been aware of GBIF and been involved with iDIV.
+Happy to get involved again.

+His predecessor surveyed 1000 forest and pairaie sites and surveryed plant commnunities.
+Don Waller resurveyed 400 of these sites multiple times.
+May do it again

+Hundreds of species across hundreds of sites across 50 years.
+Also lots of plant trait data (up to 30ish traists) published recently as a data base
+Also constructed phylogenetic tree for all the plant species in Wisconsisn (! sames as NE America)

+Excited to see how databases like GBIF are being tied to policies and initiatives.
+He wrote a chapter on monitoring.
+He has been peripherally involved with NEON.
+He is a big believer in on-the-ground data, which NEON is not as much.
+He is also focused in the bulk of forest diversity, which occurrs in the understory.
+This can't be quantified by satellite.
+Really into plant population work.

+There are several teams churning out papers based on sPlot, overseen by iDIV.
+Chris Verhayen, Hilge...someone. sPLOT will take just about any vegetation data.
+Forestry plot is much more discerning.

+He wants to know, how do vegetation and plant functional trait data fit into GBIF?

+We are working on trying to get NEON's vegetation plot data shared.
+Don wasn't aware that existed.
+Shared NEON bird point count data.

+ESA Public Affairs - Don is on it.
+There is some effort he will tell us about in email.
+NSCEN: the evolutionary version of NCEAS, in Durham.
+Headed by Fred Allendorf.
+- Don didn't know there are genetic data in GBIF

+- He recommends we get in touch with Bob Peat's vegetation in NC.
+Abby says she has spoken with Bob, needs to revive relationship.

+Wisconsin is included in Forest Replot.
+SO if We got Forest Replot, we would get Wisoncins, not sure about Peat data.
+But Forest Replot can be persnickety about sharing data.
+Wisconsin data can be shared directly, probably a best starting point.
+Then we could use that to convince other forest replot folks to contribute.

+Wisonsin data is in spreadsheets in two forms.
+- Long form (Abby says this is probably more helpful)
+- Community matrix

+We would probably have event table about quadrats, can use parent/child events Frequency as separate table would also work.
+They have soil chemistry and landscape (1,3,5 km zones around each site) data.
+We want all data (including historic)

+- There will be taxonomic disagreement over time in this data set (he calls it data synchronization)
+- We have filtered data that syncs up with modern taxa names
+- Extracting original name might have to be a secondary goal to update via a machine mapping.
+Don will send links to UW library database and Oppenhauer database.

+We could do a writeup highlighting how the data were passed from researcher to researcher